ietf-wg-asdf/SDF/sdf.md

 Property:
-: Certain environments use the term "property" for a JSON concept that JSON calls "member" and we call "entry", or sometimes just for the map key of these.
+: Certain environments use the term "property" for a JSON concept that JSON calls "member" and is called "entry" here, or sometimes just for the map key of these.
   In this document, the term Property is specifically reserved for a certain kind of Affordance, even if the map key `"properties"` is